HMS Splendid (P 228)

 (All times are zone -1) 0620 hours - Sighted a 2000 tons diesel tanker, steering Eastward.

 0624 hours - In position 38°12'N, 12°47'E fired four torpedoes at this tanker from 2000 yards.
 One hit was obtained and the tanker exploded.
 An Orione-class torpedo boat that was spotted earlier started a counter attack.
 She dropped only a few depth charges before proceeding.
-The target was most likely the small Italian tanker Labor (510 GRT, built 1930).
-The torpedo boat might have been Clio.
+The target was the small Italian tanker Labor (510 GRT, built 1930) with the German transport KT 2 escorted by torpedo-boat Clio.
+They were on passage from Bizerta to Palermo.

 0649 hours - Returned to periscope depth.
 Saw that the torpedo boat was proceeding towards Capo Gallo and was almost over the horizon.
 A Dalmazia-class water carrier now arrived on the scene.
 Started attack in which the stern torpedo was to be fired.

 0700 hours - Fired the stern torpedo but it missed.
 Most likely the speed was underestimated.
-The target was indeed the Italian water tanker Dalmazia (approx 3100 tons, built 1921).
+This was probably the tanker Istria which had sailed from Trapani at 0420/24.

 Splendid then retired to the North-West being out of serviceable torpedoes.
 Later course was set to return to Algiers.
 (2)